English College, Rome: Cardinal Howard and the "king over the water"

 Shortly after the death of the "Old Pretender" (James Francis Edward Stuart) in 1766, Charles Edward Stuart was received by the Rector and attended Mass here.
 A rumour spread around Rome that the Prince had been crowned during the service and proclaimed as Charles III.
 The Pope, who had recently withdrawn his support for the Stuart cause, was furious and dismissed the Rector.
 However, Jacobite sympathies lingered on in the College until the death of the last Pretender, Henry, Cardinal Duke of York, in 1807.

 In 1773 Clement XIV was persuaded to suppress the Society of Jesus, which until then had run the affairs of the College.
 The General of the Jesuits, Lorenzo Ricci, was imprisoned in the College for a month before being removed to Castel Sant'Angelo.
-The College passed into the supervision of Italian secular priests.
+The College passed under the supervision of Italian secular priests.

 In 1796 Napoleon invaded Italy and in 1798 General Berthier entered Rome.
 The Pope, Pius VI, fled to Sienna and the students of the College left were sent back to England.
 The College buildings were sacked, turned into a barracks and finally a police station.
 The church roof was used as a supply of timber and the lead coffins were taken up from the crypt and melted down to make bullets.
 Mass obligations were farmed out to neighbouring churches.

 Wiseman and the golden age

 The College, without staff or students, survived the Napoleonic period: account books and legal meetings continued throughout the period, largely due to the support of the Cardinal Protector, Romoaldo Braschi-Onesti, nephew of Pius VI.
 In 1818 an English rector, Robert Gradwell, was appointed and started the life of the College anew with a small group of students, including Nicholas Wiseman, who subsequently became rector at the age of 27 (1828) and the first Cardinal Archbishop of Westminster (1850).

 Wiseman succeeded in making the College a centre of intellectual and social life.
 He became a professor of Syriac at the University of Rome and received many distinguished visitors to the College, such as John Henry Newman, Thomas Babington Macaulay, William Ewart Gladstone, Henry Edward Manning, Hugues Felicité Robert de Lamennais and Jean-Baptiste Henri Lacordaire.
 One of his students was Ignatius Spencer who later joined the Passionists.

 In 1866 Pope Pius IX laid the foundation stone of a new College Church, designed by Count Virginio Vespignani, the old Hospice church having been unusable for decades.
 This building was completed in 1888.
-During the Capture of Rome in 1870 the College was slightly damaged by cannon fire, as it had been in 1849, and students sheltered in the cellar.
+During the Capture of Rome in 1870, the College was slightly damaged by cannon fire, as it had been in 1849, and students sheltered in the cellar.